davidhwyllie/findNeighbour4/README.md

 The service can be queried with strings containing DNA sequence information and a single nucleotide polymorphism threshold; it returns a list of similar samples.
 The software is designed for, has been extensively tested with, mapped data from bacterial genome sequencing.

+It was produced as part of the [Modernising Medical Microbiology] (http://modmedmicro.nsms.ox.ac.uk/) initiative, who use it, as do [Public Health England] (https://www.gov.uk/government/organisations/public-health-england).

 # Requirements
 findNeighbour2 is written entirely in python and has three major components:
 * webservice-server-rest, which is a Flask application implementing restful endpoints.
 This calls the xmlrpc endpoints transparently.
-* webservice-server, built on [web.py](http://webpy.org), which is an xmlrpc server.
-The component doing this is webservice-server.py.
+* webservice-server, which is an xmlrpc server.
 * seqComparer, a class which implements reference-based compression, in-memory storage of a compressed representation of the sequence, fast sequence comparisons, and disc-based persistence.

-During development, findNeighbour2 was referred to as ElephantWalk2, and you may find references to ElephantWalk2 or EW2 in the code base.
 # More information
 [How to test it](doc/HowToTest.md)
 [Endpoints](doc/endpoints.md)

+# Publication
+A publication describing this work is under review.

+# Large test data sets
+Test data sets of N. meningitidis, M. tuberculosis and S. enterica data are [available] (https://ora.ox.ac.uk/objects/uuid:82ce6500-fa71-496a-8ba5-ba822b6cbb50)

+# Note
+During development, findNeighbour2 was referred to as ElephantWalk2, and you may find references to ElephantWalk2 or EW2 in the code base.